 condition: service_healthy

-4. Validate deterministic boot order via docker compose ps --format '{{.Name}} {{.Status}}' immediately after up.
+docker compose ps --format '{{.Name}} {{.Status}}'

-Shared State & Seed Data Initialization
+Shared State and Seed Data Initialization

 # docker-compose.yml